laiba1025/CSharp_OOP/EndTerm/Parliament/Parliament_5/README.md

 Extend the solution with the following things:
 ##### Excellent
 a) Create a method which calculates how many congressmen have abstained al least twice.
-b) The parliament rejects those draft laws that has all the votes but are invalid.
+<br> b) The parliament rejects those draft laws that has all the votes but are invalid.
 Create a method which deletes the rejected draft laws.
-c) The congressmen can enter and leave any party.
+<br> c) The congressmen can enter and leave any party.
 Create the necessary methods based on the plan.
 Decide if there was any draft law for which every member of a given party has abstained.
 Consider only those parties which have at least one member.
 The plan:
 ![image](https://github.com/user-attachments/assets/6313c077-03bd-4035-99d9-ce97f816fc4b)